mikechamberlain/coding-standards/README.md

 ## Errors and exceptions

 - Fail as quickly and as loudly as possible.
-This gives us the greatest chance of becoming aware of the problem or bug, meaning we can take steps to fix it.
+This gives us the greatest chance of becoming aware of the problem or bug, increasing the chance it will be fixed.
 Do not be tempted to hide exceptions from the user simply to "improve" the UX.
-This just leads to long-term difficult-to-diagnose inconsistencies.
+This just leads to long-term difficult-to-diagnose inconsistencies and weirdness.
 - Do not _catch_ an exception unless you have a good reason to do so.
-Such reasons might include one or more of:
+Such reasons might be:
    - recovering from the error
    - enriching the error message / wrapping the exception
    - retrying the operation